Modeling Information Flow with a Multi-Stage Queuing Mode: Introduction

 The remainder of the paper is organized as follows.
 In \Cref{sec2}, we introduce the model, formulate it as a continuous time Markov chain, and then find its stationary distribution.
 In \Cref{sec3}, we introduce the closure used to derive an approximate ODE system for the mean and variance at each stage of the Markov chain.
-We also prove that the ODE system for the mean and variance at the first stage is well-posed and possesses an invariant domain.
 In \Cref{sec4}, we present the natural extension of these results to general stages with a stage-dependent thresholding parameter.
 In \Cref{sec5}, numerical results are presented to demonstrate the ability of the ODE system to accurately capture the mean and variance of the stochastic model.
-In \Cref{sec6}, we make conclusios and discuss future work.
+In \Cref{sec6}, we make conclusions and discuss future work.
 A short Appendix provides the details of a calculation needed for one of the proofs in \Cref{sec3}.